minh-hoque/ide_2.0/README.md

 This project implements a Streamlit-based application for iterative prompt development and evaluation in AI-powered question-answering and entity extraction systems.
 It allows users to load evaluated responses, modify prompts, preview new responses, and send them for Subject Matter Expert (SME) evaluation.

+The workflow is designed to scale SME expertise and allow data scientists to quickly iterate and develop prompts for their AI systems.

 ## Features

 - Load and display evaluated responses from CSV files